julienloizelet/poc-cs-lapi-client/docs/USER_GUIDE.md

 ## Description

-This client allows you to interact with the CrowdSec Central API (CAPI).
+This client allows you to interact with the CrowdSec Local API (LAPI).

 ## Features

 - CrowdSec LAPI Bouncer available endpoints
-  - Push signals
   - Retrieve decisions stream list
-  - Enroll a watcher
-- Automatic management of watcher credentials (password, machine_id and login token)
+  - Retrieve decisions for some filter
 - Overridable request handler (`curl` by default, `file_get_contents` also available)